Founder & CEO

 Bioneer since 1990.

 Kenny Ausubel is an award-winning social entrepreneur, author, journalist and filmmaker.
-He is the Founder & Co-CEO of Bioneers, a nationally recognized nonprofit dedicated to disseminating practical and visionary solutions for restoring Earth’s imperiled ecosystems and healing our human communities.
-He launched the annual National Bioneers Conference in 1990 with his producing partner and wife.
+He is the Founder and CEO of Bioneers, the internationally recognized nonprofit dedicated to disseminating breakthrough solutions for restoring people and planet.
+He launched the annual Bioneers Conference in 1990 with his business partner and wife Nina Simons, Bioneers Co-Founder and President.

-Kenny serves as executive producer of the Bioneers Talks series airing on Free Speech TV and Link TV.
+Kenny is a writer, filmmaker and media professional.
+Since 2004, he has served as executive producer and co-writer of the award-winning international radio series The Bioneers: Revolution From the Heart of Nature.
 He acted as a central advisor to Leonardo DiCaprio's feature documentary, The 11th Hour, and appears in the film.

 Kenny co-founded the national company Seeds of Change in 1989 and served as CEO until 1994 to restore “backyard biodiversity” into the food web through marketing organic, biodiverse heirloom seeds to gardeners.